British School in the Netherlands: History

-The notion of bringing these three schools together permanently on one site was not to last, however.
-The popularity of the new Junior School, along with the buoyant Dutch economy, led to a significant increase in pupil numbers in The Hague and two major new developments were embarked upon: firstly, in July 1999, a three-storey school building just a couple of minutes’ walk from the Junior School, was purchased and, after extensive refurbishment, became a new Foundation School, which opened in September 1999.
-The second development was in 2003 when the opportunity arose to take over an unused Dutch school on the Diamanthorst nearby, making it possible to have two separate Junior Schools.
+In July 1999, a three-storey school building just a couple of minutes’ walk from the Junior School, was purchased and, after refurbishment, became a new Foundation School, which opened in September 1999.
+Junior School Diamanthorst: the second development, was opened in September 2003, when the opportunity arose to take over an unused Dutch school nearby, making it possible to have two separate Junior Schools.

-Meanwhile, the Senior School in Voorschoten was having its own problems with space, and some very difficult decisions needed to be confronted.
-The new Science, Technology and Music block was only seven years old, but in order to put the Senior School in a position where it could truly keep up with the projected growth of the future, Trevor Rowell, the Principal, and the school board took the decision that an entirely new Senior School needed to be built.
-And so in June 2001 work started on this project.
-The new buildings were opened by Queen Beatrix in October 2003.
+In order to put the Senior School in a position where it could keep up with projected growth, Trevor Rowell, the Principal, and the school board took the decision that the entire SSV campus needed to be rebuilt.
+This started in 2001 and was completed in 2003.